kmcquade/policy_sentry_readthedocs_test/docs/introduction/home.rst

 Overview
 =============

-policy_sentry is an IAM Least Privilege Policy Generator, auditor, and analysis database.
+Policy Sentry is an IAM Least Privilege Policy Generator, auditor, and analysis database.

-Please note that the wiki documentation is a work in progress.

 Motivation
 ----------